 In the long-term, holding dollars guarantees a loss.
 Compared to the dollar, the price of a 1 oz gold coin is UP more than 6,000% in 80 years.
-Paper dollars have lost that purchasing power over time.
+That is the purchasing-power paper dollars have lost over time.

 By Denise Rhyne